 Dependent and independent variables must be chosen before designing the experiment.

-- Choice of independent variables - Choice of dependent variables

-Usually, dependent variables come first (from Goals)

-Once we have chosen those variables, and levels and treatments, experiment strategy and design can be defined.
+Choice of independent variables Choice of response variables Usually, response variables come first (from goals) Once we have chosen those variables, and levels and treatments, experiment strategy and design can be defined.